If you have any questions on the UP or the UPC, please contact upc@hlk-ip.com.

-The Unified Patent Court will be a single court for handling infringement and validity disputes relating to Unitary Patents.
-The Unified Patent Court will have exclusive jurisdiction for disputes relating to Unitary Patents.
+The Unified Patent Court is a single court for handling infringement and validity disputes relating to Unitary Patents.
+The Unified Patent Court has exclusive jurisdiction for disputes relating to Unitary Patents.
 During a transitional period, the Unified Patent Court and the national courts will have joint jurisdiction for disputes relating to traditional European patents, meaning that an infringement or validity action may be brought in either the UPC or the relevant national court (subject to certain restrictions).
 After the transitional period the UPC will have exclusive jurisdiction for all disputes relating to infringement or validity of European patents.

-The Unitary Patent and Unified Patent Court will come into effect on 1 June 2023.
+The Unified Patent Court and Unitary Patent system came into effect on 1 June 2023.

 The Unitary Patent is an extension of the existing European patent system.